Jan 27, 2017

 The weather held for our final night as we gorged on an amazing dinner next to the raging campfire, sharing stories and laughing in the maniacal way that comes from having been so close to the edge.
 By morning our tents were once again covered under a foot of unseasonable wet slush, and while hiking through the slippery mud and snow in our ski boots was less than ideal, imagining the dire straights we would be in had we not escaped the Tos banished any misery.

 It took another night and two days before we reached running water and electric lights, reflective surfaces and clean clothes.
 I walked right past the point where this adventure had started, 14 years ago, when I’d first looked at the peaks and dreamt of climbing them.
 In the years spanning my different voyages into the heart of the Indian Himalaya, I’ve learned that in order to appreciate the good, one has to endure a little evil.

 Feature Image: Giulia Monego walks an unknown ridge over the Tos Glacier at 18,500 feet.

 All Images © Chris Figenshau

-This story was a part of the Features section of The Outdoor Journal Winter 2013 edition
+This story was a Feature in The Outdoor Journal Winter 2013 print edition.